Vargnaar/ytd/README.md

 - Cleanup feature (You already have a copy of How to sell your bathwater online, do you want it again?)

-- The banner is so neat that it needed to be mentioned twice
+- The banner is so neat that it needed to be mentioned twice (and is now featured twice!)

   ## Coming soon:
+- Quality selection

 - Playlist downloader

-- Video renaming

-- exit via number 3 when asking for a link to close out